What kind of clothes should I wear to worship?

 Our congregation consists of many young families, along with a strong contingent of college students from both Ball State University and Taylor University.
 Most people describe New Life as a very warm and friendly place.

 What happens during a typical worship service at New Life, and how long does it last?

 Worship is primarily an opportunity for us to declare the worth and excellence of the triune God.
 We believe worship should be reverent, biblically-based, and meaningful to people of all walks of life.
-There are several elements of worship that occur regularly in our services.
-Here are the service times, and they last between 75 and 90 minutes.
+Our worship service is at 10:30 am Sunday mornings.